Miracle Max: He probably owes you money, huh? I’ll ask him.

 Maybe the Ohio legislature can fix this retroactively?
 Otherwise, it might take a miracle (or a lot more research) to sort this out.

-Update: In December 2014, The Courier reported that the government had dropped its demand that the family pay back the death benefits.
+Update: In December 2014, local sources reported that the government had dropped its demand that the family pay back the death benefits.
 It didn’t say whether this had anything to do with Miller’s status, which as far as I know has still not been resolved.